utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 - **Issue #3**: Throw **"Arithmetic Operation Overflow"** when updating a Bitcoin SPV instance for a Bitcoin dev chain.

-    **Solution**: As the Bitcoin dev chain does not adhere to Bitcoin difficulty adjustment, calculations for the next target and the partial chain work could result in an arithmetic overflow.
+    As the Bitcoin dev chain does not adhere to Bitcoin difficulty adjustment, calculations for the next target and the partial chain work could result in an arithmetic overflow.